HugoDaniel/hugodaniel.com/content/posts/2024-07-21-color-picker.md

 ![Another common color picker](/images/colorpicker2.png)

-How many 100% black pixels do we have to choose the black color in a modern color picker?
-We have a whole row of 100% black at the bottom.
+In that image, we have a huge area of 100% black pixels.
+A whole row of 100% black at the bottom.

 ![Amount of repeated black colors](/images/colorpicker2a.png)

-Now contrast this with the number of 100% white pixels you have to chose the white color.
-It is just one at the top left corner.
+Now contrast this with the single 100% white pixel you have to chose the white color.
+Just one at the top left corner.

-If you don't have a strong formation in choosing colors (like me) then there might be a good chance that a darker color will be chosen with this kind of color square layout.
+If you don't have a strong education in choosing colors (like me) then there might be a good chance that a darker color will be chosen with this kind of color square layout.

 #### Modern square has a weird slope for tones